meganhmoore/github-api-covid-data/README.md

 <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#authentication> for instructions), create your
 credentials and paste your username in the Dockerfile where it says <YOUR_GIT_USERNAME> and paste your git access key where it says <YOUR_GIT_ACCESS_KEY>.
     - If you do not set up credentials remove both ENV lines from the file.
-The service should still work, but you will be able to make limited requests to the repos.
+The service should still work though it might not be able to use the update routes that make updates to the repo and you will only be able to make limited requests to the repos.
 4. From the root of the cloned repository run `docker-compose up` to start up the docker containers
     - The container will continue running and logging in this window, if you open a new terminal window you can check that it has successfully started by running `docker ps` and a container called `app_container` should be up and running.
-    - you can go to `localhost:5000` and you should see the `Hello World` message
+    - you can go to `localhost:5000` and you should see the `Welcome` message
 5. You can then begin interacting with the service as desired, follow the below User Instructions to find some suggested uses
-6. When you want to tear down the container you can either ctrl-c in the window for the running container, or you can `docker kill app_container`
+6. When you want to tear down the container you can either ctrl-c in the window for the running container, or you can `docker kill app_container` from another container.
+Then to clean it up run `docker rm app_container` and `docker image rm app_img`

 ## To Use